popqq/Smart_Plant/docs/source/programming.rst

 while you reset the board (pressing once the *Reset* pushbutton).

 ..
 Important::
-    For flashing new firmwares, if the :term:`OTA` support is not available, you will need an external UST-to-TTL module (like
+    For flashing new firmwares, if the :term:`OTA` support is not available, you will need an external USB-to-TTL module (like
     `this <https://www.amazon.com/HiLetgo-CP2102-Converter-Adapter-Downloader/dp/B00LODGRV8>`_) connected to the Serial port (3.3, GND, Tx, Rx).

 ..
 Caution::